Skip to the content

 • Non-conductive tape is insulating and prevents electricity from passing through

+Carrier tape protects the semiconductors.
+It is available in heat-activated or pressure-activated.
 Heat-activated is most common and least expensive.
 Pressure-sensitive tape peels more uniformly, increasing production speed.

 Packaging Tubes

 Packaging tubes are for shipping electronic components.
 Several components stack within the hard plastic tube.
 The manufacturer feeds the parts into automatic placement tape and reel packaging machines.
+Packaging tubes are the perfect alternative for large electronic components.
+Oversized components may not fit the tape and reel for shipping and storage.

 With bulk packaging, the components are loose in a box or bag.
 A tube isolates each piece.
 This protects it from damage during shipping and from the environment.